 The final—and more detailed—report is still being compiled by the Botswanan government, so expect to hear more about this down the line.
 While this has been a troublesome development, it does seem like we’re edging closer to finding some answers.

 Best of all, the main population of elephants in the area appears to be safe and healthy.
-And while the death of 300 elephants is disturbing, it won’t have much of an impact on Botswana’s population as a whole.
-The wild herds there are said to number more than 120,000, making it by far the largest population in all of Africa.
+And while the death of 300 elephants is disturbing, it won’t have much of an impact on Botswana’s population.
+The wild herds there are said to number more than 120,000, making it the largest in Africa.